jhumelsine/jhumelsine.github.io/_posts/2026-02-11-computer-science-software-engineering.md

 Just as I have never been required to write a `sort()` program, design a data structure or provide [Big-O](https://en.wikipedia.org/wiki/Big_O_notation) analysis, the knowledge of how to do these served me well throughout my career.

-Computer Science is a hard science.
+Computer Science is closer to a hard science.
 Its closest hard-science cousin would be mathematics.

 **Don't be rattled when the types of problems you learned to solve in academia are rarely the types of problems you'll encounter in your career.** Disorientation is typical, and we all have to make the adjustment.